Pentagon03/BOJ-Workbook-Copy-Paste-Pro/README.md

 4. In Chrome, go to the extensions page (`chrome://extensions`)
 5. Enable Developer Mode.
 6. Drag the `BOJ-Set-Copy-Paste-Pro-main` folder anywhere on the page to import it.

+###### (Installation Steps Written using [this Template](https://github.com/iamadamdev/bypass-paywalls-chrome#installation-instructions)

+### How to Use
+1. Go to any Workbook / Set Tab that you want to Copy.
+2. Press Extension Button.
+(Recommend to pin it on the top)
+3. Press "Copy".
+4. Press "Problems" to check whether Copy worked well.
+5. Go to any Workbook / Set Generation Tab that you wanna Paste.
+6. Press "Paste".
+You are all done.

+### Demo Video
+(WIP)